RichardRed0x/politeia-digest/issue-029.md

 Published Mar 6 by emiliomann | edited Mar 20 | 23 comments

-Latest voting figures: 2,160 Yes votes, 2,519 No votes (46.2% Yes) - voter participation of 11.6%, support from 5% of tickets.
+Voting figures as of writing: 2,160 Yes votes, 2,519 No votes (46.2% Yes) - voter participation of 11.6%, support from 5% of tickets.

 This proposal requests a budget of $108,000 for marketing and events in Brazil, to cover until the end of 2020.
 The proposal comes from @emiliomann, an early member of the Brazilian Decred community who has been leading on marketing efforts there since the beginning.
 The scope covers operating events, meetups, sponsors and marketing in Brazil, including the creation of marketing material, videos and other content in Portuguese.
 Events include the Campus Party series, Bitconf São Paulo and meetups in a list of other cities.